 DCC Gateway Equipment at RDP Premises

 The DCC and each Registration Data Provider shall comply with the provisions of Sections H15.20 to H15.28 in respect of the DCC Gateway Equipment installed (or to be installed) at a Registration Data Provider's premises (as if Registration Data Providers were Parties), save that Section H15.28 shall be construed by reference to Section E3.5(b).
-In the case of a virtual DCC Gateway Connection, no DCC Gateway Equipment will need to be installed at a Registration Data Provider's premises.
+In the case of a DCC Gateway HV Cloud Connection, no DCC Gateway Equipment will need to be installed at a Registration Data Provider's premises.

 Interpretation